gregei/JiotBFS/README.md

 ![JiotBFS running](docs/images/showcase.png)

 # Building
-JiotBFS can be build using gradle command:
+Java Implementation Of The Breadth First Search can be build using gradle command:

     gradle jar